Narrative

 Personal Reflection

-• What is one promise from God that I’m holding onto, even if I may not see it fulfilled in my lifetime?
+• What is one promise from God that you’re struggling to trust right now, even if you won’t see it fulfilled in your lifetime?

 A Challenge For You